ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 !!! note
     When using multithreading, separate `PreallocatedContainers` are spawn for each task, and the containers of estimation outputs are accessed elementwise, hence data races are prevented as long as no other object is being overwritten in the objective function written by the user.

-The code below performs the global stage locally (`location="local"`) in three ways:
-1. Two processes (`num_procs=2`), each started with two threads (i.e., cores `num_threads=2`) and no multithreading (`num_tasks=1`).
-2. One process (default) with all avaliable threads (default with one process) and multithreading (`num_tasks` defaults to `Threads.nthreads()*2`).
-3. Two processes, each started with two threads and multithreading.
-!!! note
-    - Multiprocessing distributes the total number of points to be evaluated equally across the number of processes.
-    - The default option for `num_tasks` tries to minimize idleness and implies that multithreading is active by default.

-The difference between the first and the third case is that in the latter evaluation of points is distributed across the two threads while in the former two cores are used but evaluation of points is not parallelized across them.

 #### Multiprocessing